custersnele/custersnele/README.md

 ### :woman_technologist: About Me :

-- 🔭 I’m a Java teacher at University College Hogeschool PXL in Hasselt (Belgium).
+- 🔭 I’m a Java and Neural Networks teacher at University College Hogeschool PXL in Hasselt (Belgium).
 - 🌱 I’m currently enjoying advent of code.